AlexChika/My-Kitchen-NextJsApp/README.md

 built with Next.Js \
 Styled Components \
-and MongoDb as database \
+and sanity as database \
+powered by mealDB \